Adversity is just a challenge we have not yet conquered. Together, we can build a future for our community that is both strong and kind.

 This past year, we decided to take a deeper look at the root causes of food insecurity in the Bethel area.
 There are many assumptions about why people need food support, but assumptions do not lead to solutions.
 Some neighbors may be facing challenges that are not visible or well understood, while others may be experiencing long-term pressures that food assistance alone cannot fix.

 To help us learn more, we formed a community Task Force made up of people from across our five towns who care deeply about the well-being of our neighbors.
-The goal of this group is not to judge, but to listen, learn, and explore ways our community can respond more effectively and compassionately.
+The goal of this group was not to judge, but to listen, learn, and explore ways our community can respond more effectively and compassionately.

 We also want to be clear about funding.
 The money raised to support this work was raised specifically for this purpose and does not take away from the funds used to purchase food or operate the Food Shelf.
 Every dollar raised for food continues to go toward feeding our neighbors.
 This effort is an additional investment in understanding and addressing the underlying challenges our community faces.

+We believe that lasting solutions come from trust, transparency, and working together across town lines.
 By listening to one another and grounding our decisions in real community input, we hope to bend the curve of food insecurity and build a stronger, healthier Bethel area for everyone.

 Thank you for being part of this community and for your continued care and support.
 We look forward to learning together and moving forward with purpose.